ophub/amlogic-s9xxx-openwrt/README.md

 ## Install to EMMC partition and update instructions

 Choose the corresponding firmware according to your box.
 Then write the IMG file to the USB hard disk through software such as [balenaEtcher](https://www.balena.io/etcher/).
 Insert the USB hard disk into the S9xxx-Boxs.
-Common for `Phicomm-n1` and `s9xxx-Boxes`.
+Common for all `s9xxx-Boxes`.

 ***`Install OpenWrt`***